top of page

 • Learn from competitors and adjust your strategies.

-For example, a local gym that added virtual classes during times when in-person visits dropped maintained customer engagement and revenue.
+Example: a local gym that added virtual classes during times when in-person visits dropped maintained customer engagement and revenue.

 Seek Support and Advice

 No business owner has all the answers.
-Seeking advice from mentors, business groups, or professional consultants like The Complete Notary NYC, can provide valuable insights.
+Seeking advice from mentors, business groups, or professional consultants like The Complete Notary NYC can provide valuable insights.

 • Join local business associations or chambers of commerce.